-- Cheque in original (If you opt for offline method)
+- Cheque in original (If you opt for the offline method)

-The process to transfer funds through RTGS system online:
+The process to transfer funds through the RTGS system online:

 - Login – the consumer must first open the net banking site for the bank that operates his/her funding account and then log in to the net banking account by providing all the credentials

-The process to transfer funds through RTGS system offline:
+The process to transfer funds through the RTGS system offline: